LeonardDick/conan/docs/source/analysis/analysis.rst

 .. note::

         The user is prompted to choose between the van der Waals radii and covalent radii of the elements.
-        For all analysis functions, the listed atomic masses were used.
+        For all analysis functions, the listed atomic masses are used.

 ..
 [1] A. Bondi, van der Waals Volumes and Radii, J. Phys.
 Chem.
 68 (3) (1964) 441-451.